-12. What Signature Assignment will be connected to the A+CE Student Learning Outcome?
-Attached a copy of the assignment to this application.

-13. Will you need funds to carry out the activity?

-Yes

-14. What amount of funds will you need?
-Please provide a budget with justification.

-A + CE Activity Amount of Funds Required All CRNS for sections requiring funds
+12. What Signature Assignm Attached a copy of the assign he A + CE Student Learning Outcome?
+13. Will you need funds to ca arry out the activity?
+Yes No 14.
+What amount of funds w ill you need?
+Please provi de a budget with justification.
+A+CE Activity Amount of Funds Required All CRNS for sections requiring funds